6 min read

 You are no longer the line cook.
 You are the executive chef at the pass, directing agents who compile, test, and retry at high speed.
 You may not type a single line of code, but you remain accountable for all of it.
 Your value shifts from labor to leadership.

-In the new model, agents handle the prep and the plating: the repetitive edits, the refactors, the test runs, the obvious fixes.
-You still own the meal.
-You still decide what leaves the kitchen.
-But your hands are no longer on every pan.
+In the new model, agents handle the prep and the plating: repetitive edits, refactors, test runs, and obvious fixes.
+You still own the meal, and you still decide what leaves the kitchen, but your hands are no longer on every pan.
+You may not type a single line of code in a given session, but you remain accountable for all of it.
+You examine the work, make judgments, course-correct when needed, and uphold standards.

-And the tools you use and how you use them must match that shift.
+Your value shifts from labor to leadership, and the tools you use must match that shift.

 What You're Actually Giving Up

 You stop being the one turning every screw and start being the one deciding which screws matter.
 The work moves closer to intent than execution.
+Your responsibilities widen, you make more calls faster, and the mental load shifts from mechanics to judgment.

 This trade works in your favor, but only if you stay honest about what you're trading.